Escarpment Biosphere Conservancy

-With its conservation programs, Escarpment Biosphere Conservancy acquired 13 new Nature Reserves in F2015, equal to 489 acres of land.
-In total, EBC currently protects 149 Nature Reserves that account for 11,378 acres of land.
-64 of these Nature Reserves are habitat for rare and endangered species.
-Of EBC’s reserves, 34% is privately owned land under conservation agreements (3,874 acres of land).
-EBC owns the remaining 7,504 acres.
+With its conservation activities, Escarpment Biosphere Conservancy acquired eight new Nature Reserves in F2016 and four new reserves so far in 2017.
+In total, EBC currently protects 158 Nature Reserves that account for over 12,500 acres of land.
+54 of these Nature Reserves are habitats for rare and endangered species.
+EBC owns most of these reserves, but a few remain privately owned.

-Escarpment Biosphere Conservancy believes that protected land provides ‘ecological services’ to Southern Ontario.
-EBC’s spring 2015 Precipice report states that natural land cleans air and water, prevents flooding, clears the atmosphere of carbon dioxide and provides habitat for pollinators.
-Based on studies that measure the economic benefit of these services, Escarpment Biosphere Conservancy claims that the 11,378 acres of land it currently protects provide $20.4m in ecological services annually.
+Escarpment Biosphere Conservancy believes that protected land provides ‘ecological services’ to Southern Ontario – natural land cleans air and water, prevents flooding, clears the atmosphere of carbon dioxide, and provides habitat for pollinators.
+Based on studies that measure the economic benefit of these services, Escarpment Biosphere Conservancy claims that each protected acre of land provides $1,800 of ecological services annually.
+Based on EBC’s current nature reserves of 12,500 acres, the land it currently protects provides $22.5m in ecological services annually.

-Ci included donated land and easements of $522k in F2015, $1.6m in F2014 and $1.4m in F2014 in program costs to provide a more accurate representation of operating cash flows.
-Ci excluded donated land and easements from program costs when calculating EBC’s program cost coverage.
+Ci included land donations and easements of $2.5m in F2016, $552k in F2015 and $1.6m in F2014 in program costs to better reflect operating cash flows, but excluded the amounts from program costs when calculating the charity’s program cost coverage ratio.

-Administrative costs are 3% of revenues and fundraising costs are less than 1% of donations. $0.03 of every donated dollar goes toward overhead costs – this falls below Ci’s reasonable range for overhead spending.
-Escarpment Biosphere Conservancy holds funding reserves of $405k in F2015, which can cover annual program costs for 1.8 years.
+Administrative costs are 1% of revenues and fundraising costs are 1% of donations.
+Per dollar donated to the charity, $0.98 goes towards its programs, which falls outside Ci’s reasonable range for overhead spending.
+Funding reserves of $362k can cover annual program costs (excluding land donations and easements) for 1.65 years.